patchstorage/patchstorage-lv2-builder/README.md

 ==================

-This repository contains the toolchain and libraries used in MOD Devices.
+This repository contains buildscripts for the toolchain and libraries to build LV2 plugins to run on MOD software.

-It allows developers to locally build plugins for MOD devices and also prepare for Cloud builds.<br/>
-Currently this builder only supports Linux hosts.<br/>
-If you're not running Linux see this [HowTo](http://wiki.moddevices.com/wiki/How_To_Use_Docker_Toolbox_With_MPB).

 There are several dependencies:
  - gcc & g++